About the Activity

 How to Get Involved

-To learn more about the program and how to join the 6G Technology for Connectivity & Telecom Systems activity, please express your interest by completing the form here or sending an inquiry to the activity chair whose information can be found in the Contacts section.
+To learn more about the program and how to join the 6G Technology for Connectivity & Telecom Systems activity, please express your interest by completing the interest form or sending an inquiry to the activity chair whose information can be found in the Contacts section.